bnb-chain/bnb-chain.github.io/docs/migration/non-evm-chains/solana/architecture-comparison.md

 #### Design principles of BSC

-- **Standalone Blockchain**: even though BSC runs in parallel to the Beacon chain, technically, it is a standalone blockchain.
+- **Standalone Blockchain**: even though BSC runs in parallel to the BNB Beacon Chain, technically, it is a standalone blockchain.
 Most of the fundamental technical and business functions of BSC are self-contained, and it can run well even if the BC is stopped.
 - **Ethereum Compatibility**: To take advantage of the relatively mature applications and community of Ethereum, BSC chooses to be compatible with the existing Ethereum mainnet.
 This means most of the Ethereum-based **dApps**, ecosystem components, and toolings work with BSC and require zero or minimum changes.
 Furthermore, BSC nodes require similar (or a bit higher) hardware specifications and skills to run and operate.
 - **Staking Involved Consensus and Governance**: Staking-based consensus is more environmentally friendly and leaves more flexible options for community governance.
 Expectedly, this consensus enables better network performance over[ proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) blockchain systems, i.e., faster blocking time and higher transaction capacity.
 - **Native Cross-Chain Communication**: both BC and BSC are implemented with native support for cross-chain communication among the two blockchains.
 The communication protocol is designed to be bi-directional, decentralized, and trustless.
-It concentrates on moving digital assets between BC and BSC, i.e.,[ BEP2](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) tokens, and eventually, any other BEP tokens introduced later.
+It concentrates on moving digital assets between BC and BSC, i.e.,[ BEP2](https://github.com/bnb-chain/BEPs/blob/master/BEP2.md) tokens, and eventually, any other BEP tokens introduced later.

 ![image](https://user-images.githubusercontent.com/93580180/201683059-ef7983fa-6828-4c66-a87c-bf62ba4456b9.png)